 9.3.2 SDT Device resource tree creation in MN-CSE (Resources registration)

-This cluase describes creation of device resource tree which consists of Device, ModuleClasses and Actions.
-First of all you have to create Device resource Device is mapped to flexContainer resource, so you have to create flexContainer resource.
+This clause describes creation of device resource tree which consists of Device, ModuleClasses and Actions.
+Firstly, a Device resource is created.
+Device is mapped to flexContainer resource, so a flexContainer resource is created.

 The following request creates flexContainer resource for deviceLight.
-In response there's Content-Location header which indicates the new Device address which is used later in ModuleClass creation.
+In response there is a Content-Location header which indicates the new Device address to beused later in ModuleClass creation.